 This document describes the steps needed to generate the L1 data product for Soil microbe biomass, and associated metadata, from input data on terrestrial samples.
-This document also provides details relevant to the publication of the data products via the NEON data portal, with additional detail available in the file NEON Data Variables for Soil Microbe Biomass (NEON.DP1.10104) (AD[04]), provided in the download package for each of these three data products.
+This document also provides details relevant to the publication of the data products via the NEON data portal, with additional detail available in the file NEON Data Variables for Soil Microbe Biomass (NEON.DP1.10104) (AD[04]), provided in the download package for this data product.

 This document describes the process for ingesting and performing automated quality assurance and control procedures on the laboratory data from samples generated by the field sampling protocols TOS Protocol and Procedure: Soil Biogeochemical and Microbial Sampling (AD[06]) for upland soil samples, and with TOS Standard Operating Procedure: Wetland Soil Sampling (AD[07]) for wetland soil samples.
 The raw data that are processed as described in this document are detailed in the file, NEON Raw Data Validation for Microbe Biomass (NEON.DP0.10104) (AD[03]), provided in the download package for this data product.
-Please note that raw data products (denoted by 'DP0') may not always have the same numbers (e.g., '10033') as the corresponding L1 data product.